 Stage 7: Practical Completion

-This stage is all about finishing the home ready to viewed by you to ensure everything is finished to your expectations.
+This stage is all about finishing the home ready to be viewed by you to ensure everything is finished to your expectations.
 By this stage, all paving, lighting, painting, air-conditioning and appliances will be installed.

 This is a great opportunity for you to go through the whole house with your Construction Supervisor and note anything that still needs attention before you make the final payment and collect your keys.
 All reputable builders will address any feedback before they hand over the keys.